Historical Records Scanning and Preservation: Archiving The Past

 Image Enhancement

 In some cases, image enhancement is used to improve legibility by addressing issues like fading or discoloration.
 This work is done carefully using specialized software to preserve the document’s original character.
-In many cases, the enhancement step is skipped, especially in cases where precise replication is required.
+In many cases, this enhancement step is skipped entirely, especially in cases where precise replication is required.

 Indexing and Metadata